 Indigenous and American Indian Studies is a field that explores and analyzes Tribal Nationhood: sovereignty, self-determination, Tribal Nation rebuilding, and respectful coexistence.
 It seeks to promote and foster the understanding and practice of each of these four elements.
-While not a legal or history or a literary or anthropology field, Indigenous and American Indian studies… Continue reading Essential Readings in Indigenous and American Indian Studies (Draft)”
+While not a legal or history or a literary or anthropology field, Indigenous and American Indian studies… Continue reading Essential Readings in Indigenous and American Indian Studies (Draft)